aws-samples/aws-lambda-layers-aws-sam-examples/README.md

 This example application shows how to build AWS Lambda Layers using Node.js and the AWS Serverless Application Model.

-To learn more about how this sample works, see AWS Compute Blog post: TBD
+To learn more about how this sample works, see AWS Compute Blog post: [https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process/](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process/)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.